phsxes/donut.py/README.md

 # donut.py
-A python implementation of the famous donut.c program by [Andy Sloane](https://www.github.com/a1k0n).
+A python implementation of donut.c, a program by [Andy Sloane](https://www.github.com/a1k0n).